Like Having a Life Coach on My Arm

-Another form of stigma people with Type 2 diabetes face is making food choices.
-In general, people with Type 2 diabetes are often told what to eat and what not to eat or may face pressure from peers to follow a certain diet to manage their condition.
-Rob says that continuous glucose monitoring offers an opportunity for people with T2D to truly see there is no one-size-fits-all way of eating.
+Another form of stigma people with type 2 diabetes face is making food choices.
+In general, people with type 2 diabetes are often told what to eat and what not to eat or may face pressure from peers to follow a certain diet to manage their condition.
+Rob says that continuous glucose monitoring offers an opportunity for people with type 2 diabetes (T2D) to truly see there is no one-size-fits-all way of eating.

 Improved Communication with Providers

 Having a good amount of data from the Freestyle Libre has helped Rob have more productive interactions with his providers—during and outside of office visits.
 When Rob scans his Freestyle Libre, his providers can see what his numbers are.
 They also can review his data to identify trends and make recommendations to help Rob continue to improve his self-management.

 “I think [having this data] leads us to have better and more open conversations,” said Rob.
 “My numbers were getting higher when the pandemic started and I wasn’t exercising as much.
 I told my doctor and he put me on Ozempic, which has really helped me get back on track.”

 Something people with type 2 diabetes can relate to: the anxiety from checking their blood sugar in public.
 While there shouldn’t be any shame for checking your blood glucose levels, no matter the situation, deciding to test blood glucose in front of others is stressful for a couple of reasons.
 One may not want to be deal with stares or make others feel uncomfortable with blood; second, the potential for someone to get a peek at the number on the meter and judge the person with diabetes.